bobbycoren9-eng/sports-picks-app/README.md

-# Sports Picks Intelligence Hub
+# DraftKings Player Prop Command Center

-This project is a single-page dashboard that pulls straight bets, parlay ideas, and player props from [The Odds API](https://the-odds-api.com/) and surfaces the best edges with implied probability and payout projections.
+This project is a single-page dashboard that locks onto DraftKings player props via [The Odds API](https://the-odds-api.com/) and automatically assembles high-upside bet builder cards with implied probability and payout projections.

 ## Prerequisites
 - A modern web browser (Chrome, Edge, Firefox, or Safari)